 Consider visiting around April

 Some people might tell you April is the worse time of the year to visit Thailand.
-The humidity is ridiculously high, that’s true but the rainy season still didn’t start and there aren’t many tourists around.
+The humidity is ridiculously high which means you might have to pack a few extra items for your Thailand trip but the rainy season still didn’t start and there aren’t many tourists around.
 That means everything is cheaper, including the airfare and hotel rates.
 It’s so cheap that you won’t have to stay in hostels to save money.
 Talking about hostels…

 In Thailand, every hostel is also a travel agency